Having trouble sleeping? Here are our tips for how to get a better night's rest.

 Eat regular meals and do not go to bed hungry.
 Hunger may disturb sleep.
 Avoid greasy or “heavy” foods.
 A light snack at bedtime (especially carbohydrates and Protein) may help.
 1

 Avoid excessive liquids in the evening.
-It minimizes the need for night time trips to the bathroom
+It minimises the need for night time trips to the bathroom

 Caffeine products (coffee, tea, cola, V, Red Bull, chocolate).
 Caffeine causes an increase in arousal 5, which interferes with sleep onset, continuity and depth.
 It must be kept in mind that caffeine is a drug, and the effects of any drug vary between individuals.
 How caffeine affects an individual depends on many things including their size, weight, health, whether the person has tolerance, and the amount they have taken.
 Caffeine can also have a diuretic effect, possibly causing night time toilet trips.
 (Australian Drug Foundation, 2011a).
 The simplest measure is to stop caffeine use completely, however considering timing of use may also be an option depending on the individual.